anmarjarjees/java-jdbc-start/README.md

 # Database Tools Preparation:
 Whether you have the MySQL community and Workbench or MySQL XAMPP installed, you need to download the **MySQL Java Connector" as we do with Python when we download the MySQL Python Connector.
+This connector is used to connect our Java application to the Database.

+## Download "Connector/J" for Java
 1. Go to [*"MySQL connector"**](https://dev.mysql.com/downloads/connector/j/).
 You can search for "Java mysql connector" to get into this official page from oracle, or any other trusted third-party website like "Maven" then just download the ".JAR" file which stands for ["Java ARchive"](https://docs.oracle.com/javase/8/docs/technotes/guides/jar/jarGuide.html).

 2- For just downloading the simple and independent file, you can select "Platform Independent":

 ![MySQL Java Connector](/repo-img/mysql-connector.png)

 3- Unzip/extract the compressed downloaded folder.
 The only file that we need to attach to our project is **"mysql-connector-j-8.0.33.jar"**.
-Notice that the version number might change depending on the available version when you download it.
+Notice that the version number might change depending on the recent available version when you download it.

 ### NOTE:
 By default this file will be inside the "Download" folder", but you can (should) copy it into the folder "lib" of your project for better and fast accessing.